nickson-jose/vsdstdcelldesign/README.md

      ```

    **Note:**
-     The following settings ensure that the flow takes only sky130_fd_sc_hd__inv_1 as the cell to drive the input ports and inserts fillers wherever it finds empty spaces.
+     The above settings ensure that the flow takes only sky130_fd_sc_hd__inv_1 as the cell to drive the input ports and inserts filler cells in empty spaces.

-- Run the interactive flow as described [here](https://github.com/efabless/openlane#interactive-mode).
+- Run the interactive flow as described [here.](https://github.com/efabless/openlane#interactive-mode).

+## Observation

+The custom inverter was successfully included in the picorv32a design.

 # Limitations

 At present, OpenLANE has following limitations: